NRS 200.467 and NRS 200.468 are the Nevada laws that define the crime of human trafficking. These statutes state that:

 - No financial gain or illegal purpose.
 Another element of human trafficking is that the defendant’s motive be monetary gain or an unlawful purpose (or with child trafficking, an intent to avoid responsibility for a child).
 So if the defense attorney shows that the defendant had no financial or illegal motive, the defendant should not be held liable.
 Some types of evidence that D.A.s may rely on in these cases include wiretaps, bank records, and witnesses.

 - Illegal police activity.
-If the police may have performed an illegal search, the defense attorney can ask the judge to disregard any evidence found through the search; this is called a motion to suppress evidence in Nevada.
+If the police may have performed an illegal search, the defense attorney can ask the judge to disregard any evidence found through the search; this is called a motion to suppress evidence.
 If the court agrees, the government may choose to drop the entire human trafficking case for lack of proof.

 3. What are the penalties?